MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 ### I don't want others to profit from my open-source software

-If you're using a permissive license, it is possible for someone else to take derivatives proprietary.
+If you're using a permissive license, someone else can take derivatives proprietary.
 But, with the wealth of permissively licensed software out there, this is not a common experience.
 If you're still concerned, you might prefer a copyleft license, which will prevent this scenario.